Scope of the Asian Journal of Agriculture and Biology

-All manuscripts should be in English and written only on one side of A4 paper spacing on 8½ x 11”(21.5cm x 28.0 cm) white paper with one inch (2.5 cms) margin on all sides, pages should be numbered continuously.
-It should not exceed 15 pages, excluding tables, references and 1-4 figures.
+All manuscripts should be in English, written in Times New Roman font with default MS Word settings.
+Article should not exceed 15 pages, excluding tables, references and 1-4 figures.
 There should be no more than 45 references in an original article (no more than 100 in a review article).
 Brief reports contain less scientific data than the original articles and should not have more than one figure and/or table.
-The original manuscript should include the original inked drawings or photographs of structural formulas for direct use.

 1Department of Entomology, University of Arid Agriculture, Rawalpindi, Pakistan